AvayaExperiencePlatform/omni-sdk-android/messaging-ui.md

 ## Introduction

 Welcome to the Avaya Messaging UI SDK documentation.
-This SDK seamlessly integrates with the Avaya Messaging SDK, providing a highly customizable user interface for chat screens while simplifying the integration of messaging operations into client applications.
-The Avaya Messaging UI SDK empowers developers to finely tailor the chat interface, allowing customization of colors, strings, and typography to meet the specific visual requirements of your application.
+This SDK seamlessly integrates with the Avaya Messaging SDK, providing a highly customizable user interface for messaging screens while simplifying the integration of messaging operations into client applications.
+The Avaya Messaging UI SDK empowers developers to finely tailor the messaging interface, allowing customization of colors, strings, and typography to meet the specific visual requirements of your application.

 ## Features